darkobits/saffron/README.md

     });
   },
   handler: ({argv}) => {
-    // This is where we would normally call our application, but let's
+    // This is where we would normally call our application's main function, but
-    // just log the configuration we got from Saffron. console.log(argv);
+    // let's just log the configuration we got from Saffron. console.log(argv);
   }
 })